It was Dean Karnazes’s 30th birthday, and he felt trapped. Despite a successful career and a happy marriage, he was lost and disillusioned.

 So you feel that…

-A particular way of using reflective listening, often used at the end of discussing a topic, or when the interview is about to finish.
+This is a particular way of using reflective listening, often at the end of discussing a topic or when the interview is about to finish.

 So, from what I understand so far …